kshedden/case_studies/stats504/syllabus.md

   Do not write in a way that requires the reader to re-read your writing multiple times to understand your point.
-Favor short sentences in the active voice with one clause, and paragraphs that focus on one topic and do not extend for more than half a page.
+Favor short sentences in the active voice with one clause, and paragraphs that focus on one topic and that do not extend for more than 5-6 sentences.

 * Write for an audience that may include non-native English speakers.
   Avoid colloquialisms and obscure cultural references or metaphors.